I Want To...

-Please contact our financial counselor at 443-276-9049 for an application.
+Please click here for a Financial Assistance Application or contact our financial counselor at 443-276-9049 for more information.

-Q: I have a balance due after my insurance has paid its portion.
+I have a balance due after my insurance has paid its portion.
 How can I pay my bill?

 Many of the same payment options are available as for patients with no health insurance.
 Please see the question and response above.

-Q: Who do I call if I have other billing and insurance questions?
+Who do I call if I have other billing and insurance questions?

-Please call our business office at 443-276-6077 for further assistance from 9:00 am to 4:00 pm, Monday through Friday.
+Please call our business office at 443-276-9049 for further assistance from 9:00 am to 4:00 pm, Monday through Friday.
 You may also contact us online, but be aware that this is not a secure communications portal and is not monitored in real time.
 Therefore, we do not recommend that you include time-sensitive and/or personal medical or financial information in your message.